Ballard in King County, Washington — The American West (Northwest)

 Erected 2007 by Ballard Historical Society.

 Location.
 47° 40.076′ N, 122° 23.094′ W. Marker is in Ballard, Washington, in King County.
 Marker is at the intersection of 22nd Avenue NW and Ballard Avenue NW on 22nd Avenue NW.
+Located in Marvin's Garden.
 Touch for map.
-Located in Marvin's Garden.
 Marker is in this post office area: Seattle WA 98107, United States of America.
+Touch for directions.